1 / 5

 News & updates

 Welcome Foothills Brewing of Winston-Salem to the Well Crafted NC project!
 Foothills began brewing beer at on West 4th Street in March 2005, with three 15-barrel fermenters.
 Today two brewery locations in Winston-Salem continue to produce top-quality beers for your enjoyment in NC, SC, TN, Va, Ga, & DC.
-Look for interviews and donated materials later this summer!

 We're proud to announce that one of our Well Crafted NC team members, Erin Lawrimore, recently received a Faculty First Summer Scholarship Support Award from UNCG to support a series of oral history interviews with women brewers and brewery owners in North Carolina.
 This project will ensure that the voices of the women in the industry are heard, that their stories are recorded in their own words, and that they are included as a vital piece of the history of beer and brewing in our state.
 Read more.